 Administrative: These hours include activities such as, paperwork, professional reading, video review, trainings/workshops, and planning and preparation.
 These hours will vary depending on the needs of the intern, the clients, and supervisors.

-Group Counseling (optional): We offer many therapy groups each semester; some groups have a specialized area of focus and others are general therapy groups.
+Group Counseling (optional): We offer many therapy groups and skills workshops each semester; some groups have a specialized area of focus and others are general therapy groups.
 Interns have the option to participate in group counseling training, which will be decided during orientation week in August.
 Groups are typically 1.5 hours with a ½ hour of supervision; this varies depending on the focus of the group and supervisors’ styles.
 If an intern chooses to participate in group counseling, 1 individual client hour per week is removed from their schedule.